Knguyen14/TeamProject/README.md

 User Stories:

-1. As a student I want a interactive map of campus so that I can find my classes more efficiently.
+1. As a student I want a interactive map of campus so that I can locate my classes easily.
 2. As the developer I want to create this app so that life on campus for new students, and visitors will be easier.
-3. As a student would like
+3. As a student I would like to know the walking time from my location to my next campus destination
-4. As a professor
+4. As a student I would like to be able to see the time while I use the app to allow me to navigate campus more effiently.
-5. As a visiting prospetive student,
+5. As a student I would like to set a timer that reminds me when I should start walking to class based on my current location.
-6.
+6. As a teammember I would like to be able to share a location.

 Methodology: Agile